reggiemenson/minibank-api/Readme.md

 * one for testing
 * one for running development

 The current two database setup is to separate out the test database and the running one.
-While tests have been written that should cleanup after themselves, this is a measure that is put in place to ensure expected results.

-It's key to insert a value into the .env file to automatically switch configuration to the testing database.
-This is:

-`API_ENV=testing`

-Just before running the test command include the line in the *.env* file and remove it once tests have run for best results.
+This ultimately means any test data created does not make it into other environments.

+A package called **cross-env** has been included to remove the requirement for manually updating testing environment variables.
+Simply run the commands and the scripts will take care of the db switch.

 **Test command**